pixmoving-moveit/learning_based_vehicle_calibration/README.md

 Now we can split the dataset into training set (80%) and testing set (20%) and we are ready for the training stage.

-We chose the LogSigmoid function as the activation function, mean square error as the cost function and Adam optimizer, all in Pytorch.
+We chose the ReLu function as the activation function, mean square error as the cost function and Adam optimizer, all in Pytorch.

-To start the training of the throttling and braking models and visualize their shapes and metrics, we can launch the following scripts:
+To start the training of the throttling and braking models and visualize their shapes and metrics, we can launch:

 ```
-python3 neural_network_throttle.py

-python3 neural_network_brake.py
+ros2 launch learning_based_vehicle_calibration neural_network_launch.py
 ```

 ![NN_throttle](./imgs/NN_throttle.png)